nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

     <br>Expected:

         ```
-        Here is a list of all patients:
+        Here is a list of all hidden patients:
         For full details of each patient, please use the command "view PATIENT_ID"
         -----------------------------------------------------------------------------------------------------
         |  ID  | IC Number |         Name         | Phone No. |        Email         |       Address        |